 To develop stormwater management measures to address non-point source water pollution and peak flows during flood events.

-AREAS SUBJECT TO NATURAL DISASTERS AND HAZARDS (GOAL 7)
+G. GOAL 7: AREAS SUBJECT TO NATURAL DISASTERS AND HAZARDS

-Background and Findings:
+Goal: To protect life and property from natural disasters and hazards.

 Minimizing risks to life and property from natural disasters and hazards is a key priority for the City of Stanfield.
-Many of the risks due to flooding and landslides can be minimized by careful land use planning, and avoiding development in areas subject to flooding or erosion.
-The City of Stanfield has adopted and implemented local floodplain regulations that exceed the minimum National Flood Insurance Program, and so meets the “safe harbor” standard for Statewide Planning Goal 7.
+Many of the risks due to flooding and landslides can be minimized by careful land use planning and avoiding development in areas subject to flooding or erosion.
+The City of Stanfield has adopted and implemented local floodplain regulations that exceed the minimum National Flood Insurance Program.

-Goal: To protect life and property from natural disasters and hazards.
+In 2021 Umatilla County adopted and the City of Stanfield co-adopted an update to the Natural Hazard Mitigation Plan that addresses drought, wildfire, flooding, windstorms, winter storm, summer storm, and to a lesser extent, landslides, seismic, and volcanic events.

+Findings: The City finds that:

+The currently adopted Natural Hazard Mitigation Plan serves as the City of Stanfield’s Goal 7 program.

+That management of the floodplain is accomplished through regulation of the floodplain in cooperation with the Federal Emergency Management Administration’s National Flood Insurance Program.

 It shall be City policy:

 To prohibit incompatible development in floodways and natural drainageways, on steep slopes and in other hazardous areas.